Seirdy/seirdy.one/content/posts/password-strength.md

 Sample unbreakable passwords
 ----------------------------

-According to KeePassXC's password generator, each of the following passwords has en entropy between 330 and 340 bits.
+According to KeePassXC's password generator, each of the following passwords has an entropy between 330 and 340 bits.

 Using the extended-ASCII character set: